AnzoDK/RPAudio/README.md

 ### How to use
 - No clue - But for now you can test its capabilities with the included test program.
 Build the test program with the BuildTest.sh script.
 Now run RPtest.
 A terminal window will now popup and all you have to do is type the path of a either .wav .mp3 or .ogg file and it will play it back for you.
 Type exit to exit it

+### IT WON'T COMPILE!!!
+- Then you may need the debian packages:
+-- libogg-dev
+-- libsndio-dev